dabit3/next.js-amplify-workshop/README.md

 Now, our API is created & we can test it out in our app!

-The first thing we need to do is to configure our React application to be aware of our Amplify project.
+The first thing we need to do is to configure our Next.js app to be aware of our Amplify project.
 We can do this by referencing the auto-generated `aws-exports.js` file that was created by the CLI.

 Create a new file called __configureAmplify.js__ in the root of the project and add the following code: